yizichangyin/home-assistant_ugreen-nas/README.md

 The result can be found below.
 It is not what I would expect from a 'professional' end-user solution; it isn't even nice code.
 But it's working.

-> If you come across any problems when following this guide, you are welcome to open a thread in the discussions section.
+> If you come across any problems when following this guide, you are welcome to open a thread in the discussions section.<br/>
-> If you did the steps successfully, please also report back.
+> If you succeed, please also report back, it's always good to know if things are working.

 ## Preparations